Skip to main content

 Description

-The overall aim of the Knowledge Hub on Food and Nutrition Security is to foster transnational and multidisciplinary collaboration and networking in order to accelerate, further characterize and manage the impact of climate change on nutritional make-up of food, and to propose adaptive strategies to secure food and nutrition.
+The Knowledge Hub on Food and Nutrition Security funded the project SYSTEMIC, a transnational and multidisciplinary collaboration in order to accelerate, further characterize and manage the impact of climate change on nutritional make-up of food, and to propose adaptive strategies to secure food and nutrition.
+The Knowledge Hub was a collaboration between the three JPIs Ocean, HDHL and FACCE.
+SYSTEMIC kicked off in July 2020 and closed in July 2024, having published a significant number of publications on climate, nutrition, diets, food and feed production.

 Overview